Mouse DPI Analyzer

 Multiple Measurement Units

-You can run your mouse DPI test in inches, centimeters, or millimeters, whichever unit matches the ruler on your desk.
+You can run your mouse dpi test in inches, centimeters, or millimeters, whichever unit matches the ruler on your desk.
 Switching between units does not affect accuracy, so your result remains reliable regardless of what you measure.

 Gaming Optimized